cbaltzer/ServiceKit/README.md

 # Deploying

-Deploying is also easiest with Docker.
-Check out the [Dockerfile](https://github.com/cbaltzer/ServiceKit/tree/master/Dockerfile) for a basic example.
+Deploying is easiest with Docker.
+Check out the [Dockerfile](https://github.com/cbaltzer/ServiceKit/tree/master/Dockerfile) for a basic example of how the demo service is bundled.